srcrapi/bocchizer/README.md

 # Bocchizer

-Bocchizer is a program to search based in a csv file.
+Bocchizer is a program to download images based in a csv file.

 ## How to run ?